+'''

 Private Sub Command1_Click(Index As Integer)

-Load Form6 Form6.Show Form2.
-Visible = False End Sub Private Sub Command3_Click() Load Form6 Form6.Show Form2.
-Visible = False End Sub Private Sub Command4_Click() Load Form6 Form6.Show Form2.
-Visible = False End Sub Private Sub Command5_Click() DataReport1.Show End Sub Private Sub Command6_Click() Form2.
-Visible = False Form1.
-Visible = True Form1.Show End Sub Private Sub Form_Load() Form1.
-Visible = False End Sub
+Load Form6

+Form6.Show

+Form2.Visible = False

+End Sub

+Private Sub Command2_Click()

+Load Form6

+Form6.Show

+Form2.Visible = False

+End Sub

+Private Sub Command3_Click()

+Load Form6

+Form6.Show

+Form2.
+Visible = False

+End Sub

+Private Sub Command4_Click()

+'''

+'''

+Load Form6

+Form6.Show

+Form2.Visible = False

+End Sub

+Private Sub Command5_Click()

+DataReport1.Show

+End Sub

+Private Sub Command6_Click()

+Form2.
+Visible = False

+Form1.Visible = True

+Form1.Show

+End Sub

+Private Sub Form Load()

+Form1.Visible = False

+End Sub

-Private Sub RE Click()
+Private Sub RE_Click()

+End Sub

-Private Sub Timer1 Timer()
+Private Sub Timer1_Timer()

-Form2.Caption = Right(Form2.Caption, (Len(Form2.Caption) - 1)) +
+Form2.Caption = Right(Form2.Caption, (Len(Form2.Caption) - 1)) + Left(Form2. aption, 1)

-Left(Form2 Caption, 1)

-3.5.
+End Sub

+'''

+.5.
 UNITE RECORDE

 The recording will accour with code.
-If oyu want to write data to database You must enter the code of product.
+If oyu want to write data to database You multimeter the code of product.
 May be you forget to enter product code the software will situmulate to user with message box.
 Also when you record some data to database some of the recording name is vary important.
-Forexample code and expire date this are vary important object of the program.
-Because of searching accoure with code and expire date.
-Also the name of accompaniment is vary important because of if the product there is not on the stock the accompaniment will came to screen.
-That is the reson you must enter the accompaniment of product.
+For example code and expire date this are vary important object.
+If the product there is not on the stock the mean of the recording accours with code and expire date.
+Also the name of the recording accompaniment is vary important because of if the product there is not on the stock the ment of product.